sauravKgupta26/sauravKgupta26/README.md

 - 👋 Hi, I’m Saurav Gupta (@sauravKgupta26)
 - 👀 I’m interested in Java/QA/SDET Automation.
-- 🌱 I’m currently learning JavaScript, Puppeteer, Cypress and DevOps
+- 🌱 I’m currently learning JavaScript, Puppeteer, Performance Testing and DevOps
 - 💞️ I’m looking to collaborate with other QA's & Developers in the community.
-- 📫 How to reach me via Email- kiet.shishu+github@gmail.com
+- 📫 How to reach me via Email- kumar1998saurav@gmail.com
 - ⚡ Fun fact: Pretty good with learning new technologies.

 <table style="width:100%">